 the decision of the Panel was not based on the use of the correct policy; and or

 that the decision of the Panel, was in the opinion of the referring clinician, one which no reasonable panel could have reached (if this challenge and its reasoning has been put to the panel after the initial assessment, appeal or one to one meeting and the panel disagrees in its reconsideration).

-The CEC Review forms part of the CCG’s corporate governance process - CEC includes GPs and Executive Directors of the CCG.
+The IPAC Review forms part of the CCG’s corporate governance process - IPAC includes GPs and Executive Directors of the CCG.
 It will consider the grounds for the review request and will examine all the documentation considered by the FR Panel, the case file of the meeting at which the decision was made and the decision letter.
-No new written or oral information will be considered by the CEC and there will be no representation by either the Applicant, the patient or their carer or relative.
-The FR Panel GP Chair or Deputy will attend the CEC to present and answer any questions relating to the case as required.
+No new written or oral information will be considered by IPAC and there will be no representation by either the Applicant, the patient or their carer or relative.
+The FR Panel GP Chair or Deputy will attend IPAC to present and answer any questions relating to the case as required.

-In reviewing the decision, the CEC will consider the following:
+In reviewing the decision, the Chief Nurse and Medical Director will consider the following: